 Appliance Safety Check

-- HVAC System – Have your heating system inspected, serviced and cleaned at least once a year.
+- HVAC System – Have your heating system inspected, serviced, and cleaned at least once a year.
 Proper maintenance can extend the life of your furnace, postponing an expensive replacement.
-Remind your tenants to change air filters regularly, and provide them with extra filters to make sure it gets done – this is inexpensive maintenance tasks that can prevent major HVAC problems.
+Remind your tenants to change air filters regularly, and provide them with extra filters to make sure it gets done – this is an inexpensive maintenance task that can prevent major HVAC problems.

 - Stove/Oven – Make sure each heating element works properly if electric and that gas lines are clear and burners ignite appropriately for gas stoves.

-- Plumbing – Check water supply and pressure on all sinks and shower, Does water flow properly?
+- Plumbing – Check water supply and pressure on all sinks and showers: Does water flow properly?
 Flush the toilet to make sure it drains and refills properly without leaking any water.

 Exterior Safety Check

-- Walkways and Stairwells – Make sure all railings are secure and antislip or caution guards are in place.
+- Walkways and Stairwells – Make sure all railings are secure and anti-slip or caution guards are in place.
 It is a good idea to routinely do this before winter seasons bring wet and icy weather.
-Walkways and common areas should also be well lit and free of obstacle or debris.
+Walkways and common areas should also be well-lit and free of obstacles or debris.